-This is my favorite one.
-It’s so hard for me to refrain using it when I’m speaking in English because it’s very common and easy to say.
-Literally, it doesn’t mean anything but we use in place of “non lo so” (I don’t know).
-While you say it, shrug your shoulders and twist your mouth downwards.
-It’s the laziest word we have.
+Literally, boh doesn’t mean anything, but Italians use it in place of “non lo so,” or “I don’t know.”
+While you say it, shrug your shoulders and twist your mouth downward.
+It’s the laziest Italian word there is.